 The bond owners share with their cat is similar to that found in human relationships - people often relate to their cats as family members.
 Understandably, grief reactions are natural following feline bereavement.
 The sadness felt following the demise of a cat as well as the loss of companionship, emotional support and motivation can leave bereaved cat owners feeling isolated and alone.
 All individuals react differently and bereavement support is available.
-For more advice on coping with bereavement, see Cats Protection's Essential Guide: When to let go or visit CP's designated grief support service, Paws to Listen, which can help you in dealing with the loss of your cat here: www.cats.org.uk/what-we-do/grief/paws-to-listen.
+For more advice on coping with bereavement, see Cats Protection's Essential Guide: When to let go.